CodeMate-AI/codemate-landing-page/README.md

 ### Some Fixes

-- Need Youtube Video id to play it properly for SEO support
+- Need to change Youtube Video id of codemate to play it properly for SEO support

 ## Usage - To run in development